kubernetes/website/content/en/docs/concepts/workloads/pods/sidecar-containers.md

 * The highest of any particular resource request or limit defined on all init containers is the *effective init request/limit*.
 If any resource has no resource limit specified this is considered as the highest limit.
-* The Pod's *effective request/limit* for a resource is the higher of:
+* The Pod's *effective request/limit* for a resource is the sum of [pod overhead](/docs/concepts/scheduling-eviction/pod-overhead/) and the higher of:
-  * the sum of all app containers request/limit for a resource
+  * the sum of all non-init containers(app and sidecar containers) request/limit for a resource
   * the effective init request/limit for a resource
 * Scheduling is done based on effective requests/limits, which means init containers can reserve resources for initialization that are not used during the life of the Pod.
-* The QoS (quality of service) tier of the Pod's *effective QoS tier* is the QoS tier for init containers and app containers alike.
+* The QoS (quality of service) tier of the Pod's *effective QoS tier* is the QoS tier for all init, sidecar and app containers alike.

 Quota and limits are applied based on the effective Pod request and limit.